jlentink/aem/README.md

 When you wan't to define a specific version use the ```--oak```.
 The oak jar will be placed in the bin folder under instance and downloaded if it not exists yet.

     Usage:
       aem oak-console [flags]

     Flags:
       -a, --aem string    Version of AEM to use oak-run on. (use matching AEM version of oak-run) -h, --help          help for oak-console
       -m, --metrics       Enables metrics based statistics collection -n, --name string   Instance to stop (default "local-author") -o, --oak string    Define version of oak-run to use -w, --read-write    Connect to repository in read-write mode

     Global Flags:
       -v, --verbose   verbose output
+          --project string   Run command for project. (if not current working directory)

 ### oak-explore